interledger/rfcs/0000-stream/0000-stream.md

 The amount of money that should go to each stream is calculated by dividing the number of shares for the given stream by the total number of shares in all of the `StreamMoney` frames in the packet.

 For example, if an ILP Prepare packet has an amount of 100 and three `StreamMoney` frames with 5, 15, and 30 shares for streams 2, 4, and 6, respectively, that would indicate that stream 2 should get 10 units, stream 4 gets 30 units, and stream 6 gets 60 units.

+If the Prepare amount is not divisible by the total number of shares, implementations SHOULD round the stream amounts down.
+The remainder SHOULD be allocated to the lowest-numbered open stream that has not reached its maximum receive amount.

 #### 5.3.9. `StreamMaxMoney` Frame